ansaldn/UoGACE/VisualMain/README.md

 This file Converts BGR colour to HSV Colour with lower and upper bounds; output to be used within the colourshow.py file.
 The webcameCV2.py will be used to display the video on the screen and then a print screen functionallity will be used to take the RGB colour description of the object and use it for finding the HSV colours.
 ### Resize.py
-This file takes all the image in the directory and converts it to the same set resolution , this helps in image training in Tenserflow
+This file takes all the image in the directory and converts it to the same set resolution , this helps in image training in Tenserflow.
+In 'line 24' of the source file the desired output resolution must be mentioned , the directory of the pictures must be mentioned in line 10 of the source code .
 ### DimesionCalculation.py
 This file calculates size of an object in an image based on the camera viewing angle using Euclidean geometry.
+The user must inpput the camera's foeld of view in meters in 'line 90' of the source file .

 </p>
 </details>